Claims Against Local Authorities

 What can you claim against a local authority?

-When suing the council for negligence you can typically claim in two areas which fall into general damages and special damages.
+When suing the council for negligence that occurred in a local authority children’s home, you can typically claim in two areas.
+The two areas fall into general damages and special damages.

-General damages refer to your pain and suffering, any changes that you have had to make to your lifestyle and the impact it has had on you mentally.
+General damages refer to the pain and suffering you have experienced while at a children’s care home.
+General damages also refer to any changes that you have had to make to your lifestyle and the impact the abuse has had on your mental health.

-Special damages refer to such things as loss of earnings, medical expenses, transport expenses for medical treatment and any changes you’ve had to make to your home as a result of the accident.
+The second component you can claim is special damages.
+Special damages refer to such things as loss of earnings, medical expenses, transport expenses for medical treatment, and any changes you’ve had to make to your home as a result of the abuse you suffered at a local authority children’s home.

 Claiming negligence from the council